 Even if a person living in poverty can get a job that pays the Salvadoran minimum wage, it is not enough to get them out of poverty.
 The Salvadoran minimum wage is so low that it hardly covers the essential cost of living.

-Effects of poverty on crime and migration.
+Effects of poverty on crime and migration

-The effects of poverty on migration and crime are evident in many communities in El Salvador.
-Over the last 20 years, the country has seen many migrating to larger cities or different countries.
+The effects of poverty on migration and crime are evident all over El Salvador.
+Over the last 20 years, the country has seen people migrating to larger cities or different countries.

 Family displacement or forced migration is another result of poverty in El Salvador.
 Families from impoverished gang-infested communities leave to protect their families or start fresh in a new location.

 What should the government do?
-My point of view!

-Lastly, the Salvadoran minimum wage needs to increase to levels that can allow families and individuals to move ahead.
+Lastly, the Salvadoran minimum wage needs to increase to levels that allow families and individuals to move ahead.
 The current minimum wages are barely enough to survive.

 Undoubtedly, poverty in El Salvador is a problem with deeps roots that will take years to overcome.
 Nonetheless, the sooner steps are taken to eradicate it, the sooner the country will improve.